restraint-harness/restraint/docs/tasks.rst

 Tasks
 =====

 Restraint doesn't require tasks to be written in any particular language.
-In fact, most tests are written in a mixture of shell, python and c code.
+In fact, most tests are written in a mixture of shell, python and C code.
 You do need to provide some metadata in order for things to work best.

 Metadata
 --------

 Restraint will look for a file called metadata in the task directory.
 The format for that file is a simple ini file which most people should be familiar with.

 ::